ssyounge/ASIB/README.md

 bash scripts/run_experiments.sh --mode loop
 ```

+Once the teacher checkpoints are in place you can disable the fine-tuning step
+in subsequent runs.
+Either set `finetune_epochs: 0` in `configs/hparams.yaml`
+or point `finetune_ckpt1` and `finetune_ckpt2` to the existing `.pth` files so
+`run_experiments.sh` skips the fine-tuning loops.

 ### Teacher Adapter & BN-Head-Only Options

 With partial freezing you can further restrict the teachers to small